 We do not have to accept relationships mired in anger, anxiety, and heavy hostility.
 If we are willing to recommit ourselves to good therapy and conversation, we have the ability to move forward in a healthy and actualized way.

 Are you and your beloved ready to move forward?
-Let me suggest the following priorities.
+So how to turn a toxic relationship into a healthy one, let me suggest the following priorities.